bigmlcom/bigmler/docs/index.rst

 --cluster-file PATH               Path to a JSON file containing the cluster
                                   info
---cluster-seed SEED               Seed to generate deterministic clusters
+--cluster-seed SEED               Seed to generate deterministic clusters --centroid-attributes PATH        Path to a JSON file containing attributes to
+                                  be used in the centroid creation call --batch-centroid-attributes PATH  Path to a JSON file containing attributes to be used in the batch centroid creation call

 Anomaly Specific Subcommand Options
 ----------------------------------

 --anomaly ANOMALY                       BigML anomaly Id --anomalies PATH                        Path to a file containing anomaly/ids.
-One
-                                  anomaly
+                                        One anomaly per line
-                                  per line (e.g., anomaly/4f824203ce80051)
+                                        (e.g., anomaly/4f824203ce80051)
---no-anomaly                      No anomaly detector will be generated --anomaly-fields                  Comma-separated list of fields that will be
+--no-anomaly                            No anomaly detector will be generated --anomaly-fields                        Comma-separated list of fields that
+                                        will be used in the anomaly
+                                        detector construction
+--anomaly-attributes PATH               Path to a JSON file containing
+                                        attributes to
-                                  used in the anomaly detector construction --anomaly-attributes PATH         Path to a JSON file containing attributes to be used in the anomaly creation call --anomaly-file PATH               Path to a JSON file containing the anomaly info
---anomaly-seed SEED               Seed to generate deterministic anomalies
+                                        be used in the anomaly creation call --anomaly-file PATH                     Path to a JSON file containing the anomaly info --anomaly-seed SEED                     Seed to generate deterministic
+                                        anomalies
+--anomaly-score-attributes PATH         Path to a JSON file containing
+                                        attributes to be used in the anomaly score creation call --batch-anomaly-score-attributes PATH   Path to a JSON file containing attributes to
+                                        be used in the batch anomaly score creation call

 Delete Subcommand Options
 -------------------------